fejes99/OrderManagementSystem/README.md

 - **Endpoints**:
     - `GET /products`: Retrieve all products
+    - `GET /products/byIds`: Retrieve products by list of ids
     - `GET /products/{id}`: Retrieve details of a specific product
     - `POST /products`: Create a new product
     - `PUT /products/{id}`: Update an existing product